Rapid Programmable Photonic Integrated Circuits

 Integrated Photonics Platform

 One promising integrated photonics platform to host these novel devices is represented by laser-written waveguides.
-This approach allows for a rapid design cycle, thereby drastically reducing timescales compared to those provided by conventional semiconductor foundries.
+This approach allows for a rapid design cycle, thereby drastically reducing timescales compared to conventional semiconductor foundries.

 Project Aim